ML-boot-camp/sessions/docs/4-Data-visualization/1-fundamentals.md

 ## From measurement type to visual variable

-A professor Robert Roth recently proposed a refinement & simplification of this analysis, doing a mapping from the visual variable to the variable type directly:
+A professor recently proposed a refinement & simplification of this analysis, doing a mapping from the visual variable to the variable type directly:

 <figure markdown>
 ![](files/visual-variables-and-their-syntactics.png){width=80% .center}